Dear. Dr. Jann,

 If parents cannot agree and are constantly arguing, the court may intercede.
 Family court makes primary custody decisions based on “the parent who is most likely to cooperate.”
 If you are documenting that your co-parent isn’t obeying custody exchanges or being difficult when it comes to your child, you have proof that they aren’t the most likely to cooperate.
 The court may deem that your co-parent having primary custody may not be in the child’s best interest.

 Attend a Parenting Class

 There are many tools out there to help you.
 A co-parenting app is one of them.
-With features like creating a custody schedule, date/time stamped messaging that works just like text messaging, calendar that auto syncs with both parents phones, requesting holiday vacations and special requests, it can help you keep everything in one place and keeps both parents organized.
-You can use it together or separately, both parents aren’t needed in order to use the app.
-There are also coaching and get help features which allows you to talk to a professional when things get tough or you need advice.
+With features like creating a custody schedule, date/time stamped messaging (that works just like text messaging), calendar that auto syncs with both parents phones, requesting holiday vacations and special requests, it can help you keep everything in one place and keeps both parents organized.
+You can use it together or separately, both parents aren’t needed in order to use an app.
+The coParenter app is the only one that offers a coaching/mediation feature through tapping the ‘GetHelp’ tab which allows you to talk to a professional when things get tough with your co-parent or you just need advice.

 This may seem like a difficult task, but well worth it in the end.
 Sometimes it takes parents more of a “push” to learn to work with the other parent instead of against them, for the sake of the children.